t-d-k/LibreCrypt/docs/advanced_topics.md

 By default, DoxBox includes the CDB will be included as part of the volume.

 <A NAME="level_4_heading_9">
 #### Padding
 </A>

-"Padding" is additional random data added to the end of a volume file.
+"Padding" is additional random data added to the end of the Box file.
 Any padding added will not be available for use as part of the mounted volume, and serves to increase the size of the volume.

 Encrypted volumes typically have a file size that is a multiple of 512 bytes, or a "signature size" beyond the last 1MB boundary.
 To prevent this, you may wish to append random "padding" data to the new volume.